PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 Comparison and Mask Generation collectively determine how two media items--before and after manipulation--are different, generating masks and change meta-data.

-For example, Crop Resize is specialty operation found in some tools.
+For example, Crop Resize is a specialty operation found in some tools.
 The sofware crops and image and restores the crop to the original size of the image using some interpolation.
 It is one operation with 'special sauce'.
 It cannot be grouped with the individual Crop and Resize operations since the intermediate crop image is missing and the actual location of the crop is not immmediatly known.
 In this case, the comparison function resizes the original image back to the crop size, as gathered from the manipulation sofware tool and recorded by the user.
 The next step is to find the location of the crop in the original image.
-Finally a mask of the crop region only is created, showing the amount of change that occurred during interpolation.
+Finally a mask of the crop region is created, showing the amount of change that occurred during interpolation.

 Comparison functions live in tool_set or video_tools.